• Home

 However, he’s hardly a fresh face on the WPT® roster, as Vanier has come close to victory on previous WPT stops, with a record of deep cashes and solid consistency, notching a 2nd place in the WPT Venetian Las Vegas Main Event in 2022.

-After his win he commented on wanting to keep the pots small and play post flop, which clearly worked out pretty well.
+After his win, he commented that he wanted to keep the pots small and play post-flop, which clearly worked out pretty well.
+His focus on small pots suits Choctaw’s deep-stack blind levels, where post-flop skill outweighs pre-flop variance.

 Total prize pool$2,009,000